circonus/irondb-docs/api/delete-nnt.md

 *uuid* :   The UUID of the check to which the metric belongs.

 *metric* :   The name of the metric from which to delete data.
+Omit this section from the URI to delete the entire check.

+**Headers:**

-The timestamp is provided via a header:
+The timestamp can be provided via a header:

 X-Snowth-Delete-Time: &lt;end&gt;

+A header can also be used to specify which rollups are to be removed:

+X-Snowth-Delete-Rollups: &lt;rollup&gt;

 Examples
 --------